Education

 • 2010 Admitted to the British Columbia Bar

-In the construction industry, Scott acts for developers, general contractors, subcontractors, and material suppliers on residential, commercial, and industrial projects.
-His work includes both preparing and negotiating construction agreements and representing clients in disputes involving deficiencies, delay claims, cost overruns, and tendering issues.
-He has extensive experience with standard form construction contracts, including those prepared by the Canadian Construction Documents Committee (CCDC) and the Canadian Construction Association (CCA).
+Scott’s construction law practice spans the full project lifecycle.
+He advises developers, general contractors, subcontractors, and material suppliers on residential, commercial, and industrial projects—from contract formation and procurement to dispute resolution through mediation, arbitration, and litigation.
+He has extensive experience with standard form construction contracts, including those published by the Canadian Construction Documents Committee (CCDC) and the Canadian Construction Association (CCA).

-Scott is a Fellow of the Construction Lawyers Society of America and a Director of the Vancouver Regional Construction Association.
-He is known for delivering practical, business-minded legal advice and for his commitment to strong, effective advocacy—whether in the boardroom or the courtroom.
+Scott is a Fellow of the Construction Lawyers Society of America and serves as a Director of the Vancouver Regional Construction Association (VRCA).
+He is known for delivering practical, business-focused legal advice and for providing effective advocacy in both the boardroom and the courtroom.

 On A Personal Note...